NSYSUHermit/StockTickerChecker/README.md

 # StockTickerChecker

-This is an app for check ticker price.
+This is an app for checking ticker price.
 I builded in python and packaged by pyinstaller.
 You can using the  exe under the path "dist".
 Then just open it and key in the ticker(tw-stock) you want to check.